-Puglia, also known in English by its Latin name Apulia, is probably one of the Italian regions least known to foreign visitors, except for its ports on the Adriatic Sea, like Brindisi, being the departure point of ferries for Greece, whose coast is facing it.
-This is somewhat unfair, because the place is full of beautiful sites, in terms of historical landmarks, artistic buildings and natural spots.
+Puglia, also known in English by its Latin name Apulia, is probably one of the Italian regions least known to foreign visitors, except for its ports on the Adriatic Sea, like Brindisi, being the departure point of ferries for Greece, whose coast is across the sea south of Apulia.
+The Greek island of Corfu is opposite Santa Maria di Leuca, the southernmost tip of Apulia between the Ionian Sea on the west and the Adriatic Sea on the east.
+This lack of attention is somewhat unfair, because Apulia is full of beautiful sites, in terms of historical landmarks, artistic buildings and natural spots.

 Puglia - Trani Cathedral

 Bari is an important centre for commerce and industry, for shipbuilding and petrochemicals.
 It's the site of the first nuclear power station in Italy, the see of an archbishop, home to a naval college and a university.